ComputeCanada/molmodsim-amber-md-lesson/_episodes/17-Preparing_and_Simulating_Bilayer.md

 ~~~
 {: .language-bash}

-### Step 5: The first phase of the equilibration process.
+### 5. The first phase of the equilibration process.
 ~~~
 Equilibration 1
  &cntrl